victoralonsorodriguez/ull_tp_2526/students/rl/course_exercise_1/README.md

 ### **`ex1.f90`**

-The main program of the simulation performs time integration through the Leapfrom method.
+The main program of the simulation performs time integration through the Leapfrog method.
 It is set up as follows:

 1. Reads the initial conditions of the system from a text file that must be passed as a command when executing the program.
 2. Computes the gravitational accelerations between every pair of particles.